MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechTalks.md

 ### Conclusion

-Chris Miller's new Twitter Space show "Tech Talk" is already proving to be a MUST LISTEN to show.
-Tech Talk's premise is to "get to know the person behind the tech," but with tech industry intervention from professionals such as Danny Thompson, it's proving to be much more!
+Chris Miller's new Twitter Space show "Tech Talks" is already proving to be a MUST LISTEN to show.
+Tech Talks premise is to "get to know the person behind the tech," but with tech industry intervention from professionals such as Danny Thompson, it's proving to be much more!

-Be sure to tune in LIVE to Chris Miller's "Tech Talk" Tuesdays and Thursdays at 10 am EST, or listen to the replay.
+Be sure to tune in LIVE to Chris Miller's "Tech Talks" Tuesdays and Thursdays at 10 am EST, or listen to the replay.
 All episodes are recorded Twitter Spaces!